 With GDPR coming in next year, organisations need to become more aware of what service providers are doing to protect themselves and in turn protecting you.
-When selecting a provider, you need to prepared to grill them to ensure you are confident the level of protection your stakeholders and clients would expect is being provided.
+When selecting a provider, you need to be prepared to grill them to ensure you are confident that the level of protection your stakeholders and clients would expect is being provided.

 A growing trend amongst Irish organisations is outsourcing specific security to managed security service providers (MSSPs).
 Firewalls, data hosting and vulnerability assessment are just some of the areas organisations now outsource.